• Skip to primary navigation

 (At least a day old) – Cold, dry rice is essential for the perfect fried rice texture.
 Leftover jasmine or basmati rice works best.

-❗️Leftover Rice for Fried Rice: Always refrigerate cooked rice within a couple of hours to prevent bacteria growth.
+❗️Leftover Rice for Fried Rice: Always refrigerate cooked rice within a couple of hours to prevent bacterial growth.
 Eat it within three days to stay safe—otherwise, it can cause food poisoning.
 When reheating, make sure it's piping hot all the way through before serving!

 FROZEN VEGGIES: